akien-mga/godot-old-wiki/tutorial_raycasting.md

 {
-   position:Vector2 # point in world space for collision normal:Vector2 # normal in world space for collision collider:ObjectID # Object it collided against rid:RID # RID it collided against shape:int # shape index of collider metadata:Variant() # metadata of collider
+   position:Vector2 # point in world space for collision normal:Vector2 # normal in world space for collision collider:Object # Object collided or null (if unassociated) collider_id:ObjectID # Object it collided against rid:RID # RID it collided against shape:int # shape index of collider metadata:Variant() # metadata of collider